awsandy/ecs-squid/README.md

 ## Starting the workshop

-Follow the on screen instructions from the AWS staff
+The AWS staff will provide details of how to access the AWS accounts.

-Once you have logged in [setup the environment](https://catalog.workshops.aws/containers/en-US/setup)
+Once you have logged in please follow these instructions to [setup the environment](https://catalog.workshops.aws/containers/en-US/setup)

-If required do the [Docker primer](https://catalog.workshops.aws/containers/en-US/contdock)
+If you would like to, you can complete the [Docker primer](https://catalog.workshops.aws/containers/en-US/contdock) to perform soem basic operations with containers and docker.

 -----

-Perform the steps in
+After the above steps please try these Squid/ECS/PHP lab activities:

 * [SETUP.md](https://github.com/awsandy/ecs-squid/blob/main/SETUP.md) - Run to complete the lab initialization